Bolivisión: Beginning of operations

 It was on July 17, 1997 that Bolivisión was refounded, and in September of the same year it returned to the air in La Paz through channel 5 VHF.
+Joining the stations that were already lined to the network were also channel 5 in Oruro, channel 4 in Tarija, channel 2 in Beni, channel 5 in Potosí, channel 9 in Sucre and channel 9 in Pando.
 The channel acquired the rights to broadcast the matches of the France 98 Qualifiers.
-Later, on Wednesday, November 26, it expanded by the same tune in Oruro, broadcasting the Bolivar V.S.
-Wilstermann live at 7:00 p.m.
+Later, on Wednesday, November 26, it expanded by the same frequency in Oruro, broadcasting the Bolivar V.S.
+Wilstermann boxing match live at 7:00 p.m.
 Later, the station moved its studios to the fourth floor of the Shopping Norte in La Paz.
 Bolivisión previously broadcast sporting events such as the NBA that it presented on Sunday afternoons.
+In 1998, the network started producing Noticiero Bolivisión in place of the newscasts produced by PAT, which had just started its own channel.

 New century and first financial crisis

 Ernesto Asbún, its owner, was also the owner of Lloyd Aéreo Boliviano, which was going through a severe economic crisis.
 Until a long time, the general manager was exactly the prominent journalist from Cochabamba and director of the Club Deportivo Jorge Wilstermann Mauricio 'El Patato' Mendez Roca, who served as manager of the network until the sale to Albavisión.